Muonium as a probe of point defects in type-Ib diamond: discussions

 where $n$ is the density of N$_\text{s}^0$ atoms, $v$ is the effective velocity of Mu$_{\text{T}}^0$, and $\sigma$ is the scattering cross section between Mu$_{\text{T}}^0$ and N$_\text{s}^0$.
-Though $n$ can be estimated as $n = 2 \times 10^{19}$~$\text{cm}^{-3}$ in this sample, it is difficult to determine $v$ and $\sigma$ separately.
+With the mobile Mu$_{\text{T}}^0$ and high-density N$_\text{s}^0$, Eq.~(\ref{eqn_transition}) describes how many times the Mu$_{\text{T}}^0 - \text{N}_\text{s}^0$ collision takes place per unit time. \footnote{ This notation has been widely used to describe a Mu-electron (or hole) collision rate in semiconductors, $n_e v_e \sigma_e$, where $n_e$ is the electronic density, $v_e$ is the electron's thermal velocity, and $\sigma_e$ is the scattering cross section~\cite{Kadono_Si_illumination, Yokoyama}.
+Hence, $n_e v_e$ represents the electron's flux relative to Mu with its cross section defined by $\sigma_e$.
+Here, we have adapted the notion to describe the Mu$_{\text{T}}^0 - \text{N}_\text{s}^0$ interaction. } Though $n$ can be estimated as $n = 2 \times 10^{19}$~$\text{cm}^{-3}$ in this sample, it is difficult to determine $v$ and $\sigma$ separately.
 However, since N$_\text{s}^0$ is a deep donor state with its energy level located at 2.2~eV below the conduction band edge, the unpaired electron should be tightly bound to the N$_\text{s}^0$ atom; it is expected that its wavefunction, and hence $\sigma$, are nearly unchanged between 290 and 20~K. As a result, $v$'s at the two temperatures are considered to be in the same magnitude.

-Note that the diffusive motion of Mu$_{\text{T}}^0$ is governed by different processes in high and low temperatures~\cite{Storchak, Kadono_Rev}.
+Note that the diffusive motion of Mu$_{\text{T}}^0$ is governed by different physical processes in high and low temperatures~\cite{Storchak, Kadono_Rev}.
 It is known that, above a crossover temperature, Mu$_{\text{T}}^0$ states are thermally activated and phonon-assisted tunneling is predominant for diffusion; below the temperature, incoherent quantum tunneling becomes the dominant process.
 For instance, the crossover temperature in GaAs is reportedly $\approx$100~K~\cite{Kadono_GaAs}.
 The two diffusion processes can be equally effective, resulting in similar site hopping rates at low and high temperatures in a group of semiconductors and insulators.
 In this context, $v$ at 290~K can be described with the equipartition theorem, whereas $v$ at 20~K should be described with the group velocity of Bloch wavefunctions.
 The comparable $v$'s at 290 and 20~K can be plausible, but how does $v$ change (or not change) between the two temperatures?
 We leave this question to a future temperature-dependent study.